-Guide to the Musée Picasso in Paris: A Lothario's Great Cache Of Art
+Guide to Paris' Picasso Museum: A Lothario's Great Cache Of Art

 Visiting the quietly prestigious museum took me back to my youthful days.
 And if there were a nugget of wisdom I could give my younger self, it would be don't fall for artistic men like Pablo Picasso.

 Artists tend to be volatile, delusional, and self-absorbed, sometimes vacillating willy nilly between overweening arrogance and abject self doubt.
 They often torment the women they love, some intentionally and some unwittingly.
 Their art is always the top priority.

 I subjected myself to this hazard in college and became entangled with a charismatic young man who fancied himself a novelist in training.
 Naturally, it didn't end well.
 Heartbroken, I cried so many tears I thought I'd rust.

 Later in life, I auto-corrected and ended up with a more faithful type of man: a lawyer, like me.
 I suppose lawyers may have other bad habits -- workaholism, a tendency to treat their spouses like opposing counsel, and, well, perhaps a more tedious kind of temperament.
 No one is perfect, of course.

 Nonetheless, my fascination with artists persisted and I have spent many hours at museums or reading artist biographies.
 It's easy to slide into old habits, isn't it?

 Aside from the great art they produce, artists also come complete with compelling and tragic life story lines.
 They provide great escapism, something I'm quite attached to.

 Visitor's Guide To the Picasso Museum in Paris